 What is the purpose of PIRLS?

-The study aims to assess achievement in reading amongst pupils in countries world-wide.
-PIRLS provides the opportunity to compare achievement internationally and to learn from different countries’ experiences.
-PIRLS is not solely focused on reading achievement.
+The study aims to assess attainment in reading amongst pupils in countries world-wide.
+PIRLS provides the opportunity to compare attainment internationally and to learn from different countries’ experiences.
+PIRLS is not solely focused on reading attainment.
 It also collects information about characteristics of schools, teachers, pupils and their homes to examine the learning environment in which pupils learn and teachers teach.
-This information can be used to identify factors that influence academic achievement and pupils’ attitudes towards learning and to provide educational policymakers, school leaders, teachers and researchers with powerful insights in order to make recommendations aimed at improving teaching and learning mathematics and science.
+This information can be used to identify factors that influence academic attainment and pupils’ attitudes towards learning and to provide educational policymakers, school leaders, teachers and researchers with powerful insights in order to make recommendations aimed at improving teaching and learning reading literacy.

-- Neither the NFER nor the Department of Education will pass on the results of schools’ performance to anyone
+- Neither NFER nor the Department of Education have or will pass on the results of pupils’ performance to anyone.